Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 &ensp;&ensp;&ensp;&ensp;I am a junior undergraduate student in [USTC](https://en.ustc.edu.cn/) and am keenly interested in robotics.

-I am currently participating in the [Robomaster](https://www.robomaster.com/en-US) competition, where I am responsible for developing navigation and control algorithms for different robots, which has given me a strong understanding of control theory, path planning algorithms, and mastery of techniques like SLAM and ROS.
+I am currently participating in the [Robomaster](https://www.robomaster.com/en-US) competition, where I am responsible for developing navigation and control algorithms for different robots, which has given me a strong understanding of control theory, SLAM, and path-planning algorithms.

 I am a self-motivated and independent learner.
 My previous experiences cultivated my strong ability to retrieve information and develop new skills independently.
 I also have a good foundation and intuition in math and physics.

 Currently, I am developing navigation and nonlinear control algorithms based on NMPC and RL for a bipedal robot to enable terrain-aware navigation in an uneven environment, as instructed by [Prof. Shiwu Zhang](http://staff.ustc.edu.cn/~swzhang/).

----

-## Academic Background

-**<font color='red'>[Highlight]</font> I am looking forward for summer research opportunities.
-If you have any leads, please contact me at** <syy2003@mail.ustc.edu.cn>

-- **Sep 2021 - Now:** **University of Science and Technology of China**

-    School of Engineering Science· Department of Modern Mechanics

-    **GPA**:3.79/4.3(4/143)

 ---